bachld97/ios-blogs/ProgrammaticUIViewController/content.md

     return true
 }
 ```

 That's it!
 Our `UIViewController` now does not depend on a Storyboard.

 ## Fix fat UIVIewController

-When opting in for programmatic `UIVIewController`, the `UIViewController` tends to become bloated because we have to do the setup and layout of child views in code either using `NSLayoutConstraints` or using `CGRect` and `setFrame`.
+When opting in for programmatic `UIVIewController`, the `UIViewController` tends to become bloated because we have to do the setup and layout of child views in code either using `NSLayoutConstraints` or using a frame-based approach using `CGRect`.

 We will take a login screen as an example.